Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 ---

-KeyDB Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call an **hash slot**.
+KeyDB Cluster does not use consistent hashing, but a different form of sharding where every key is conceptually part of what we call a **hash slot**.

 There are 16384 hash slots in KeyDB Cluster, and to compute what is the hash slot of a given key, we simply take the CRC16 of the key modulo